Code-Institute-Submissions/chikos96-contact-app-project_MayResub/README.md

 ### Unfixed
-- The validation for the forms because i failed to have the validation function when the user clicks if the form is not complete.
+- The validation for the forms because i failed to have the validation function when the user clicks if the form is not complete or incorrect.

 ### Further Testing
-- All links were tested.
-Internal links all work.
-External links all work and open in new window.
+- All the links were tested.
+They are all work perfectly.
+- I have tested my app with Google Chrome, Microsoft Edge and Safari.
 - All Codes passed through their respective Validators to erase syntax error.
+- The button links works as expected.
 - To prevent arbitrary code from running and security flaw, after the development stage, I specify the debug=False before submission.
+- I have tested my with my IPhone and IPad.

-## Deployment
+# Deployment

-# Github
+## Github
 The app was developed on GitPod, using git and GitHub to host the repository as it cannot host a Python project on GitHub Page which only allows for static websites.
 Git was used for version control by utilizing the Gitpod terminal to commit to Git and Push to GitHub.